RecoilJS is meant to rock your React world

 makes React

-state management way easier with the API it provides but there are more we haven't touched yet and we should mention here:
+state management way easier with the API it provides but there are more we haven't

 - Selectors provide a very powerful API with a getter and a setter. we might find ourselves using a setter rarely but this actually gives even more flexibility to return writeable state from our selectors: